Urigo/angular-meteor/README.md

       <h1>Your post id is [[postId]]</h1>
     </template>

-and controller would look like this:
+and my controller would look like this:

     ngMeteor.controller('post_postId.edit', function($scope, $routeParams) {
       $scope.postId = $routeParams.postId;